amata31/Internship_lensed_quasar_analysis/README.md

 ## 📌 Project Status

 Research project completed as part of a Gemini Observatory internship.
-Some results are currently under scientific publication.
+Results are currently under scientific publication.

 ---